 These requirements are also listed with the instructions for the mentor’s letter of recommendation.

 - The Molecular Biophysics Training Grant does not provide research funding.
-An applicant’s advisor must have sufficient support to underwrite necessary supplies, equipment, and other expenses.
+An applicant’s faculty mentor must have sufficient support to underwrite necessary supplies, equipment, and other expenses.

 - A trainee’s faculty mentor must agree to participate in BPSD 520 as a presentation reviewer at least once per quarter and attend the annual retreat.

 - The current NIH predoctoral trainee stipend is $2,068 per month ($24,816 per year).
 If it is the policy that students in your trainee’s graduate program receive a stipend that is higher than this you will need to cover the difference, either by supplementing the stipend using a non-federal source, or by assigning additional duties for additional compensation, which may be allowable on a federal grant.
-See the current NIH Grants Policy Statement Part 11.3.10 regarding additional income for trainees.
+See NIH Grants Policy Statement Part 11.3.10 regarding additional income for trainees.
 Please note that per School of Medicine guidelines, all additional compensation to trainees must be reviewed and approved by the Training Program Director.

 - We anticipate that this year’s funding from NIH will not fully cover the benefits costs associated with the traineeship.
-Based on current rate projections, and the School of Medicine guidelines on how trainees are appointed, the current estimated shortfall is $2,708 per trainee for the 2018-19 academic year.
-The trainee’s mentor or department must have an appropriate non-federal source of funding to cover the shortfall in the benefits costs.
+Based on current rate projections, and the School of Medicine guidelines on how trainees are appointed, the current estimated shortfall is $2,748 per trainee for the 2019-20 academic year.
+The trainee’s faculty mentor or department must have an appropriate non-federal source of funding to cover the shortfall in the benefits costs.
 This will apply to all trainees on the training grant, regardless of the school or college in which they are enrolled.

 The new trainee application consists of: